MareoRaft/dotfiles/README.md

 # mareoraft's dotfiles

-n*x config files and dotfiles that I store in my home directory
+[*nix](https://en.wikipedia.org/wiki/Unix-like) config files and dotfiles that I store in my home directory

 NOTE: There are other dotfiles frameworks such as https://github.com/wking/dotfiles-framework.
 It would be good to learn from them and possibly use one.